 • A list of columns (name and data type) exposed by the View, usable elsewhere in the Source Map

-• An Sql query that results in these columns - in the correct order and matching data types
+• An SQL query that results in these columns - in the correct order and matching data types

 • Possibly some Named Values to pass parameters to the View

-As you can see, the Sql query is really the heart and soul of the View.
+As you can see, the SQL query is really the heart and soul of the View.
 When defining the View in Studio, it is a good idea to develop and test this query against the actual data in the Staging database.
 In the exercise below you will use the Microsoft Sql Server Management Studio application to connect to the Staging database and do just that.

 Looking in the Staging database